Volunteer Force: Creation of the Volunteer Force

 Originally corps were to consist of approximately 100 all ranks under the command of a captain, with some localities having subdivisions of thirty men under a lieutenant.
 The purpose of the rifle corps was to harass the invading enemy's flanks, while artillery corps were to man coastal guns and forts.
 Although not mentioned in the circular letter, engineer corps were also formed, principally to place underwater mines for port defence.
 Stretcher-bearers attached to the rifle corps subsequently formed volunteer medical detachments affiliated to the Army Medical Corps.
 In a handful of counties, units of light horse or mounted rifles were formed.

 Two volunteer units whose services had been accepted by Queen Victoria during the early 1850s became the two senior rifle corps of the new force.
 These were the Exeter and South Devon Volunteers, formed in 1852, who became the 1st Devonshire Rifle Volunteers (and were often referred to as the 1st Rifle Volunteer Corps), and the Victoria Rifles (descended from the Duke of Cumberland's Sharpshooters, formed in 1803) who became the 1st Middlesex Rifle Volunteers.
 An order of precedence was established for ninety-two other counties, depending upon the date of establishment of the first corps in the county.

 The most senior artillery corps was the 1st Northumberland formed at Tynemouth on 2 August 1859.

 Initially, there were attempts at class distinction with the middle class seeing the formation of rifle units as a contrast with the strict class divide between the officers of the gentry and the other ranks of the working class and farm labourers of the militia and the standing army.
 Some also compared the initiative, small unit tactics and marksmanship principles of rifle regiments of the Napoleonic Wars compared with the linear tactics of the standing army.
-Many units initially favoured green and grey (colours until then used by British and German rifle units in the army) rifleman uniforms as opposed to the red coats of the infantry and engineers of the army and militia.
+Many units initially favoured green and grey (colours until then used by British and German rifle units in their armies) rifleman uniforms as opposed to the red coats of the infantry and engineers of the army and militia.
 In turn, the army was glad not to have amateur volunteers wear the scarlet of the regulars.
 The provisions of the volunteers having to purchase their own rifles and uniforms was felt by some to exclude the lower classes.

 Unlike regular rifle regiments, the volunteer units had colours often made and presented by the women of the community.
 These were unauthorised, however, with the Volunteer Regulations stating "Neither Standards nor Colours are to be carried by Corps on parade, as the Volunteer Force is composed of Arms to which their use is not appropriate".